 The reality of emotions

 Starting shortly after birth we are taught through trial and error what the impact of expressing our emotions is.
 We use this to get what we want and avoid what we don’t want on an instinctive level.
-Later on we learn to explain why we feel how we feel and get a better rational insight in the long term effect of our own emotions and those of others.
+Later on, we learn to explain why we feel how we feel and get a better rational insight into the long-term effect of our own emotions and those of others.

-We learn to decide if we want to act upon our emotions and succeed in rationalising away those harmful to us.
-Sometimes this choice is for a short while (you don’t punch someone far larger then you but are angry when you leave) But sometimes for far longer (you don’t insult your boss because you might lose your job).
+We learn to decide if we want to act upon our emotions and succeed in rationalizing away those harmful to us.
+Sometimes this choice is for a short while (you don’t punch someone far larger than you but are angry when you leave) But sometimes for far longer (you don’t insult your boss because you might lose your job).

 With all the variables it is hard to regularly act upon these signs your Primal Being gives: emotions.
 Most of us grow so accustomed to choosing rational that these signs are almost automatically ignored.

 Simply ignoring them doesn’t make them disappear.
-Making the rational choice to not act upon your feelings in the moment doesn’t invalidate or remove the emotion.
-Fear for spiders is often irrational, illogical and unwanted, still an estimated 5% of the worlds population has a crippling fear for them.
-Is that fear less real if they manage to control themselves?
+Making the rational choice to not act upon your feelings at the moment doesn’t invalidate or remove the emotion.
+Fear for spiders is often irrational, illogical, and unwanted, still, an estimated 5% of the world's population has a crippling fear for them.
+Is that fear any less real if they manage to control themselves?